Vast but easy to drive with a tough, truck-like build

 Iveco Daily 2019 facelift - the New Daily

 In the most significant overhaul since its launch in 2014, the 2019 Iveco Daily benefits from a new-look front end - including a new three-piece front bumper (for cheaper replacement costs) with built-in step - a revised interior, and a number of mechanical upgrades.
-Making this so-called 'New Daily' a substantial improvement over the preceeding models.
+Making this so-called 'New Daily' a substantial improvement over the preceding models.

 We've driven it, and it forms the major part of this review.